united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 To allow you to experience the UMH as quickly as possible, the connection to the internal OPC UA simulator is already pre-configured.

-Therefore, the **Establishing a Connection** section is included for referenc only.
+Therefore, the **Establishing a Connection** section is included for reference only.
 You can skip to **Configuring a Protocol Converter** below.
 {{% /notice %}}